michaeladler/extension-downloader/README.md

 # extension-downloader

 `extension-downloader` is a tool to **download browser extensions** for Firefox and Chromium-based browsers.
+It works on Linux, macOS, and Windows systems.
-This can be used to maintain and deploy browser extensions across multiple systems.
+A typical use-case is to maintain and deploy browser extensions across multiple systems.

 ## Installation